 Once the decision to mobilize the CIMT and activate the CIMP is made, UVA Emergency Management notifies team members of the activation, provides a brief description of the situation, and initial priorities and instructions (e.g., "arrive at designated meeting location within two hours for initial assessment").
-Notification processes in the event of CIMP activation may occur through text message, e-mail, telephone call, in-person notification, or other notification methods.
-The full extent of the University's communications tools will be used to contact CIMT members.
+Notification processes in the event of CIMP activation will primarily occur through one of two methods; via text and email notification utilizing UVA Alerts, or an e-mail message utilizing the CIMT email list serv.
+Alternate notification methods include telephone calls or in-person notification.

-The University community will be informed of emergency incidents using the
+The University community will be informed of emergency incidents using the University's emergency notification system.
+Designated university officials including the EVP/COO, the Associate Vice President for Safety and Security/Chief of Police, the Director and Associate Director of Emergency Management, the UPD shift supervisor, command staff personnel of the University Police Department, or a UPD services clerk when they receive a notice of natural forces emergency such as a tornado on the weather radio, computer, or other authoritative source, authorize emergency messages.
+These messages include a brief explanation of the emergency, the location of the emergency, and protective actions to take.

-University's emergency notification system.
-Designated university officials including the EVP/COO, the Associate Vice President for Safety and Security/Chief of Police, the Director and Assistant Director of Emergency Management, the UPD shift supervisor, command staff personnel of the University Police Department, or a UPD services clerk when they receive a notice of natural forces emergency such as a tornado on the weather radio, computer, or other authoritative source, authorize emergency messages.
-These messages include a brief explanation of the emergency, protective actions to take and directions to the University's emergency website for more information.
+Activation of the Emergency Operations Center/University Command Post

-Activation of the Emergency Operations Center/University Command Post UVA Emergency Management will coordinate the activation of the EOC or a University Command Post if the CIMT, or a portion thereof, is required to convene in person.
+UVA Emergency Management will coordinate the activation of the EOC or a University Command Post if the CIMT, or a portion thereof, is required to convene in person.
 Activities include transporting equipment and supplies to the selected locations, setting up workspaces, computers and telephones, and associated technology support.
+Depending on the situation, the CIMT, or a portion thereof, may be activated virtually instead of the traditional method which requires personnel to report in-person.
+This may include phone conference calls, virtual meetings via Zoom and other technology tools.
+Various factors such as timing, the safety of access, or the level of the crisis may require a virtual activation utilizing a combination of collaboration tools.
+This activation may occur when physical activation is not possible due to environmental or safety concerns, or damage to or inaccessibility of the EOC or University Command Post.